 \begin{question} Suppose $\delta_1, \delta_2 < \lambda^+$ are limit ordinals.
 Suppose $N_l$ is a $(\lambda, \delta_l)$-limit model over $M$ for $l = 1, 2$.
 Is $N_1$ isomorphic to $N_2$ over $M$? \end{question}

 Positive answers to Question \ref{same-base-lim-question} play an essential role in understanding superstability and stability in the context of AECs.
-The question of whether Question \ref{same-base-lim-question} holds for all $\delta_1, \delta_2$ seems to be a natural dividing line; in complete first order theories, or more generally tame AECs, this is equivalent to superstability \cite{grva}.
+Whether Question \ref{same-base-lim-question} answers positively for all $\delta_1, \delta_2$ seems to be a natural dividing line; in complete first order theories, or more generally tame AECs, this is equivalent to superstability \cite{grva}.
 Question \ref{same-base-lim-question} has also helped us better understand independence notions, see e.g. Lemma \ref{disjointness-of-dnf}, \cite[III.1.21]{shelahaecbook}, \cite[2.8]{vasey18}.

-For nice AECs, Question \ref{same-base-lim-question} always has a positive answer whenever $\cof(\delta_1) = \cof(\delta_2)$ by a back and forth argument (see Fact \ref{cofinalityiso*}).
+For nice AECs, Question \ref{same-base-lim-question} always has a positive answer when $\cof(\delta_1) = \cof(\delta_2)$ by a back and forth argument (see Fact \ref{cofinalityiso*}).
 But in many settings, much more is true.
-In \cite[3.3.7]{shvi}, Shelah and Villaveces state that assuming a local character condition of $\lambda$-splitting and categoricity in some $\lambda' > \lambda$ with $\lambda' \geq \beth_{(2^{LS(\K)})^+}$ (and still assuming the existence of a monster model for simplicity), Question \ref{same-base-lim-question} holds for all limit ordinals $\delta_1, \delta_2 < \lambda^+$.
-VanDieren found major gaps in \cite{shvi} and over the course of several papers \cite{van02}, \cite{van06}, \cite{van13}, \cite{grvavi} with Grossberg and Villaveces, \cite{van16a}, \cite{vand} first VanDieren obtained a correct proof of \cite[3.3.7]{shvi} (including fixing another gap found by Tapani Hyttinen, see \cite{van13}) and extended the arguments to AECs with $\lambda$-superstability and $\lambda$-symmetry (both of which follow from categoricity in any $\lambda' > \lambda$ \cite[4.8]{vasey17b}).
+In \cite[3.3.7]{shvi}, Shelah and Villaveces state that assuming a local character condition of $\lambda$-splitting and categoricity in some $\lambda' > \lambda$ with $\lambda' \geq \beth_{(2^{LS(\K)})^+}$ (and still assuming the existence of a monster model for simplicity), Question \ref{same-base-lim-question} has a positive answer for all limit ordinals $\delta_1, \delta_2 < \lambda^+$.
+VanDieren found major gaps in \cite{shvi} and over the course of several papers, \cite{van02}, \cite{van06}, \cite{van13}, \cite{grvavi}, \cite{van16a}, and \cite{vand}, VanDieren obtained a correct proof of \cite[3.3.7]{shvi} (including fixing another gap found by Tapani Hyttinen, see \cite{van13}) and extended the arguments to AECs with $\lambda$-superstability and $\lambda$-symmetry (both of which follow from categoricity in any $\lambda' > \lambda$ \cite[4.8]{vasey17b}).

-In a strictly stable setting however, it is possible to have non-isomorphic limit models (even in the first order setting, see \cite[6.1]{grvavi} and Theorem \ref{fo-short-models-are-distinct}).
+In a strictly stable setting however, it is possible to have non-isomorphic limit models (even in the first order setting, see \cite[6.1]{grvavi}).
 This naturally raises the question of what the structure of different isomorphism types of limit models look like in a more general setting.